turboapps/docs/reference/command_line/run.md

 my-var=10
 ```

-Environment variables are always expanded on the host system before they are added to the container.
+Environment variables are expanded on the host system before they are added to the container.

 ```
 > echo %PATH%